pseudoerr0x213/kick-sdk-go/README.md

 	client := kick.NewClient("yourID", "yourSecret")
 	// call a desired method
 	categories, _ := client.GetCategories(ctx)
-    // do what you gotta do with this data! fmt.Println(categories)
+    // do what you gotta do with the data fmt.Println(categories)
 }
 ```